zenrocklabs/zenrock-docs/docs/docs/Hush/introduction.md

 - Unshield recipient address (visible on Solana)
 - Total pool size (aggregate of all shielded funds)

+### Why jitoSOL?

+The pool is denominated in jitoSOL rather than native SOL so users do not have to sacrifice staking yield while remaining private. **No opportunity cost means no reason to leave.**

+This design allows the pool to grow continuously without tradeoffs, and as the pool grows, privacy guarantees strengthen for everyone—larger anonymity sets mean stronger privacy for all participants.

 ### Why Miden STARKs?

 Hush uses Miden STARKs as its proof system, chosen for two critical properties: